 Climb Cerro de la Cruz for a Beautiful Viewpoint

 This little mini hike brings you up to the best view point over Antigua, Guatemala.
-It’s a high on the north side of the centro.
+It’s located on the north side of the centro.
 You climb up some stairs and end up on a green hill with a large cross that has a perfect view of the city below and Volcan de Agua behind.

 I have heard a few safety warnings before about the walk up the hill, but have never encountered anything unsafe during my two walks up and down.
-Still, it would be a good idea to minimize valuables you are carrying with you, be aware of your surroundings, and potentially walk up in a pair or group.
+Still, it would be a good idea to minimize valuables you are carrying with you, be aware of your surroundings, and walk up in a pair or group.
 I also don’t think it would be a good idea to walk down after dark.

 Visit the Local Market: What to Do in Antigua, Guatemala